polo-1245-oficial/SociaLink/README.md

 How to get your personal page?
 Simple, just make a pull request adding your profile info into de ``users.json`` file.
 Once done, just wait until a moderator approves your PR and merge it.

-You can edit your profile at any time, just make a RP editing the data, and we will check the RP was made by the same Github account that did the first RP/last edit in order to accept it.
+You can edit your profile at any time, just make a RP editing the data, and we will check that it was made by the same Github account that did the first RP/last edit in order to accept it.

 # Information